ByteCatch-Games/Textemon-game-/README.md

 Textémon is released under the GPL General Public Licence V3 license.
 See the LICENSE file for more details.

 # Informationℹ︎
 This is a project for school.
-We made the code mainly online on Datalore by jetbrains.
+We made the code mainly online on Space by jetbrains.
+The code is written in Python 3.
 There is an accomapny app for this game.
 The app in made on Quant-UX.
-(Link here)
+[Link here](https://app.quant-ux.com/#/test.html?h=a2aa10aLfeI97P0YyFhyse75jRNMeKTmT4zUtHV55C7YQSdSi4omu7lX1vOi&ln=en)

+# Contact
+If you want to report a bug or request a feature, Use [this form](https://forms.gle/r8YruMAJiALmgPSN8) to report bugs, give comments, ask questions and request features.
+We will then help you open an issue.
+You can open an issue by yourself if you know how.

 # Credits